 5 things to consider when deciding whether to buy or rent at your next duty station

-It's PCS season, and that means across the world military personnel are getting ready to move.
-And with each of these moves comes a host of decisions -- schools, recreation, safety, length of commute -- but among the most important ones is whether to buy or rent your home at your new duty station.
+With every move comes a host of decisions -- schools, recreation, safety, length of commute -- but among the most important ones is whether to buy or rent your home at your new duty station.
 Here are 5 things to consider when making that call:

 1. Can you finance the home using your VA home loan benefit?